Hartford: Merging Libraries benefits City, College, Students and Residents

 They did so by bringing funds to the Hartford Public Library which went to repairs and improvements to the building, as well as upgrades intended for university use.
 Alone, UConn would have spent more money retrofitting or constructing a building to serve library purposes and the City might have put off much needed repairs.
 Together, they were able to serve the needs of both the University and City in one shining example of town-gown relations.

 Nearly 12,000 square feet back to top

 In total, the University will hold approximately 11,700 square feet for their own special use, per Fay’s figures.
-The library will share over 4,000 square feet for use of classrooms, study rooms, and a computer lab, and they will also share circulation space as well as other more obvious facilities like lobbies, lavatories, entrances, etc.
+The library will share more than 4,000 square feet for use of classrooms, study rooms, and a computer lab, and they will also share circulation space as well as other more obvious facilities like lobbies, lavatories, entrances, etc.

 Partnerships like these are becoming more common, Fay said, with examples including the City of San Jose and San Jose State University in California, The Lone Star College and Harris County in Texas, The University of Houston-Sugar Land and Fort Bend County also in Texas, and the Tidewater Community College and the City of Virginia Beach in Virginia.

-Fay asks “in this age of budgetary constraints, should not other cash-strapped public libraries close to four-year and community colleges consider similar synergistic and cost-saving arrangements?”
+Fay asks, “In this age of budgetary constraints, should not other cash-strapped public libraries close to four-year and community colleges consider similar synergistic and cost-saving arrangements?”